-In the current socio-political climate, the rising crime rates come as no surprise.
-People fear for their safety, and considering how a major portion of the time everyone spends at their offices, feeling safe and sound in the premises is necessary.
+In the current socio-political climate, the rising crime rates are no surprise.
+People fear for their safety, and considering how much everyone spends at their offices, feeling safe and sound on the premises is necessary.

-If you are an employer, then it becomes your responsibility to make your employees feel secure in all aspects.
-Whether it is imparting regular training for using equipment and tools correctly or deploying security measures for keeping the building safe – you can surely make your employees feel happier and more productive if you adequately protect them.
+If you are an employer, you must make your employees feel secure.
+Whether it is imparting regular training for using equipment and tools correctly or deploying security measures to keep the building safe – you can surely make your employees feel happier and more productive if you adequately protect them.

 Use Alarms and Security Systems